hgl71964/task-graph/README.md

 * Implement a task scheduler that reflects dependencies defined by a task graph
 * Understand workload characteristics to make efficient task scheduling decisions

-## run benchmark ##
+## Takeaways ##

-MUST be aware of the number of thread cannot exceed the available threads in the CPU; otherwises will be slow
+1. MUST be aware of the available threads in the CPU.
+We can have as many threads as we want, but exceeding the number supported by CPU will be very slow.
+So the master thread should go to sleep to avoid occupying recources when workers are doing jobs

-See below for python test and individual test
+2. TASK execution system should have a master thread and mutiple worker threads; the master thread should go to sleep and wake up when jobs have been done or have new jobs; the worker threads should be asleep until there are new jobs

 ### HAVEN'T I DONE THIS BEFORE? ###